unknownliviu/fancy-pandas/readme.md

 Then look to `example.py` where I calculate the irrigation requirements for any data point, then I calculated some rolling averages for each month and exported them to CSV

 Finally, run `bokeh serve --show explore.py` to see some visualizations (the can be improved)

+additionally, there's a jupyter notebook visualisation in altair that can be used (code is also in a`ltair.py`)